luapower/luapower-all/nw.md

 with commands__, i.e. never assume that after a state-changing function returns you can make any assumptions about the state of the objects involved.

-### Assuming that events fire in some specific order
+### Assuming that events fire in a specific order

+Do not assume that events fire in a specific order.
+Even if they appear to do so on one platform, that may not hold true on another platform.
+For instance, do not assume that app the activation event fires before the window activation event or that one should cause the other to fire.

 ### Creating windows in visible state